 plus more for the "brine" and garnishing the bread

-Remove the paddle attachment from the mixer and replace it with the dough hook then add in the yeast and water mixture and mix on low speed until the dough is evenly moistened.
-Add the 1/4 cup olive oil and salt and mix on medium speed until the mixture comes together as a dough.
+Stop the mixer, add in the yeast and water mixture, and mix on low speed until the dough is evenly hydrated and moistened.
+Add the salt and the 1/4 cup olive oil, one tablespoon at a time, and mix on medium speed until the mixture comes together as a dough (when you add the oil it will look like it isn't going to combine with the dough but just let the mixer keep going -- it will all mix in!).
 Continue to mix on medium speed until the dough is smooth and does not stick to the sides of the bowl, about 5 to 8 minutes.

 Remove the dough to a barely floured clean countertop and bring it together in a ball.
-Meanwhile, add a drizzle of oil to a large mixing bowl, add the dough and turn it to coat in the oil, then cover it with a clean kitchen towel or plastic wrap and set it aside at room tempurature until it has doubled in size, about 90 minutes to 3 hours.
+Meanwhile, add a drizzle of oil to a large mixing bowl, add the dough and turn it to coat in the oil, then cover it with a clean kitchen towel or plastic wrap and set it aside at room temperature until it has doubled in size, about 90 minutes.

 To help you confirm how much the dough has risen, put a piece of tape on the outside of the bowl at the approximate height of the dough at the start of the rise.
 Once it has risen to about twice, that you can start to form the focaccia.

 To Shape The Focaccia Dough: Once the dough has risen, prepare the baking pans (either two (9-inch) round or square cake pans or one large 18-inch-by-13-inch baking sheet) by adding a few spoonfuls of oil then, with a pastry brush or clean hands, rubbing the oil all over the bottom and inside edges of the pans.